The Winter of His Content: Plot

-Meanwhile, at school, Bart and his classmates undress for gym class.
-Nelson reluctantly changes, but his fellow school students laugh at him when they find out he is wearing his mother's hand-me-down underwear.
-The laughter does not cease until Bart points out he is wearing Homer's hand-me-down briefs, which were previously worn by gorillas performing for circuses.
-The class, including Nelson, is moved by Bart's kind act.
-As a thanks to Bart for standing up for him, Nelson and the other bullies Dolph, Kearney, and Jimbo induct Bart into their ranks at an abandoned country club.
+At school, Bart and his classmates undress for gym class.
+Nelson changes, but his classmates laugh at him when they see he is wearing his mother's underwear.
+Bart says he is wearing Homer's hand-me-down briefs.
+The class is moved by Bart's kind act.
+To thank him, Nelson, Dolph, Kearney, and Jimbo induct Bart into their ranks.

-The group head to a meeting at the Bully Summit held at Krustyland by Chester, the leader of all bullies.
-All bullies are required to turn in their weapons, but Bart gets sidetracked and forgets to turn in his slingshot.
-When an elder, more rebellious bully uses Bart's slingshot during Chester's speech, the guilty bully blames Bart and he, Nelson, Dolph, Kearney, and Jimbo try to get back to Springfield without getting beaten or killed by all the enraged gang members.
-The five finally make it back to the subway, but the Baseball Furries are there waiting.
+The group goes to a meeting at the Bully Summit held by Chester, the leader of all bullies.
+They are required to turn in their weapons, but Bart forgets to turn in his slingshot.
+When a more rebellious bully uses Bart's slingshot during Chester's speech, he blames Bart, who with Nelson, Dolph, Kearney, and Jimbo, try to return to Springfield without getting beaten or killed by all the enraged bullies.
+The five make it to the subway, but the Baseball Furries are waiting.
 Bart uses his slingshot to break the street light and distract them.
-One stays behind, however and Nelson sacrifices himself for the others.
+One stays behind, and Nelson sacrifices himself to allow the others to escape.

-The four boys make it back to the Springfield beach just as the sun is rising, where Homer and the old men just so happen to be taking a stroll.
-Homer sees his son is in trouble and wants his new/old friends to help, but they demur in cowardly fashion.
-So Homer confronts the enemy bully and punches him before he can hurt Bart.
-In a flash, the bully begins crying and says he has never actually been in a fight and runs off with his allies while Bart, Homer, and their crews walk slowly along the beach back home.

-That night, Homer returns to normal and has passionate sex with Marge during the ten minutes they have between the kids sleeping and the old guys awakening.
+As the sun is rising, the four make it back to the Springfield beach, where Homer and the old men are taking a stroll.
+Homer sees his son is in trouble and wants his friends to help, but they demur in cowardly fashion.
+Homer confronts the enemy bully and punches him.
+The bully begins crying and runs off with his allies while Bart, Homer, and their crews walk back home.
+That night, Homer returns to normal and has sex with Marge.

+Cultural references

+The bully summit is a parody of the 1979 film The Warriors.
+The song "In the City" by Joe Walsh, which appears on the film's soundtrack, plays over the episode's end credits.
+The Itchy & Scratchy Show cartoon is a parody of Downton Abbey.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C, stating "’The Winter Of His Content’ is the quintessential Simpsons episode for those seeking to argue the series’ late-run inconsequence.
 While there’s nothing less insightful than saying the show isn’t what it used to be, episodes like this are nothing but fuel for the argument—indifferent, lukewarm fuel."

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He stated that although there were some laughs, the episode was a bit tired.

 The episode received a 1.9 rating and was watched by a total of 4.02 million people, making it the second most watched show on Animation Domination that night.